 It's important to note that prenuptial and postnuptial agreements are not automatically enforceable in all cases.
 If you have a prenuptial or postnuptial agreement, you should consult an experienced Bellevue divorce attorney to determine how this affects your ability to sell the family home.

-Selling Your Home While Your Divorce Is Pending
+Selling Your Home in Washington While Your Divorce Is Pending

 After the sale is finalized, you'll need to repay mortgage debt and pay taxes or any sale-related expenses before splitting the remaining funds with your spouse.
 Keep in mind that Washington's equitable distribution doesn't necessarily mean you'll be required to split the proceeds 50/50.
 You could receive more or less than 50% of the value of the home, depending on the circumstances surrounding your divorce.